aunrizvirobotics-151214/robotics-portfolio/README.md

 # Robotics Portfolio – Syed Muhammad Aun Rizvi

-MSc student in Mobile Robotics at the University of Bonn with a focus on probabilistic robotics, state estimation, and autonomous navigation.
+MSc student in Mobile Robotics at the University of Bonn with a focus on probabilistic robotics, state estimation, autonomous navigation, and controls of Humanoids.

 ---